alperenozdnc/ezcli/docs/FEATURES.md

 you can also add some debug-only functionality if you wrap your debug-only code with `CLI_DEBUG_ONLY()`.

+## recommendations

+`CLI_MODE_RECOMMEND` (`true` by default) enables recommendations for if an unrecognized option is seen while parsing. this doesn't print anything if no strong-enough matches are found.

 ## printing utility with colored output

 not every warning, error, and hint can be printed by ezcli because it can't